ycpcs/cs340-fall2022/syllabus.md

 Any violation of the course's academic integrity policy will be referred to the Dean of Academic Affairs, and could have consequences ranging from a 0 on an assignment to dismissal from the college.

-'### Lab Policy
+### Lab Policy

-'In order to receive credit for completing a lab, you need to get a sign-off from your instructor *in person*.
+In order to receive credit for completing a lab, you need to get a sign-off from your instructor *in person*.
 There are two options for this:

-'1.
-For 100% of full credit: Get a sign-off by the end of the *next* class (i.e., the class that follows the one in which we work on the lab in class.)
+1. For 100% of full credit: Get a sign-off by the end of the *next* class (i.e., the class that follows the one in which we work on the lab in class.)
-'2.
-For 80% of full credit: Get a sign-off sometime before the next exam.
+2. For 80% of full credit: Get a sign-off sometime before the next exam.

-'I *strongly* recommend that you work on the labs before you come to class, so that when you come to class, you have made a good start on it and are ready to ask questions about it.
+I *strongly* recommend that you work on the labs before you come to class, so that when you come to class, you have made a good start on it and are ready to ask questions about it.

 ### Late Assignments